Julia Huo, PA-C

 Valerie Dezarae Cavazos, PA-C

 Valerie Cavazos PA-C, MPAS, is a bilingual Physician Assistant that has specialized in Orthopedics after graduating from The University of Texas Health Science Center in 2016.
-She has worked in Orthopedic Trauma, Spine, Sports and Total Joints over the last eight years and currently is practicing in Orthopedic Trauma and Total Joints at Ascension Seton North West.
+She has worked in Orthopedic Trauma, Spine, Sports and Total Joints over the last nine years.

-She is also the Founder of The Burnout Project for which she has a lot of passion and initiative to help prevent and resolve burnout in healthcare, education and the tech industry.
-She currently works with individuals and small business as a consultant in Burnout Prevention and Coaching.
-Her current focus is on community events and engagement to bring light to the ever existent mental health crisis burnout can evolve into.
+In 2020, she became founder of The Burnout Project for which she has a lot of passion and initiative to help prevent and resolve burnout in healthcare, education and the tech industry.
+She currently works with individuals and small business as a consultant in Burnout Prevention and Career Coaching.
+In addition, she coaches pre-PA and pre med students with their application, interview and post graduation hiring processes.

 She was born and raised in the Rio Grande Valley and has great pride and appreciation for her Mexican culture and heritage.
-Her passion outside of work includes spending time her family and friends, traveling, enjoying Austin's live music scene, dancing and recent discovery of scuba diving.
+Her passion outside of work includes spending time her family and friends, traveling, hiking, camping and scuba diving.
 She has a chocolate lab named, Torpedo that she loves and cares for dearly.
-They both enjoy camping, hikes and paddle boarding at the lake.

 Reach out to Valerie Cavazos PA-C to discuss how to be get involved!